siddhi-io/www/en/docs/docs/query-guide.md

 **Purpose**

-Tables helps to work with stored events.
-It allows to pick and choose the events that need to be stored by performing insert, update, and delete operations and helps to retrieve necessarily events when by performing read operation on the table.
+Tables help to work with stored events.
+They allow to pick and choose the events that need to be stored by performing insert, update, and delete operations, and help to retrieve necessarily events when by performing read operations.

 !!!
 Note "Managing events stored in table"
-    The events in the table can be managed using queries that perform join, insert, update, insert or update, and delete operates, which are either initiated by events arriving in Streams or through the [Store query API](#store-query).
+    The events in the table can be managed using queries that perform join, insert, update, insert or update, and delete operates, which are either initiated by events arriving in Streams or through [on-demand queries](#on-demand-query).

 **Syntax**